nim-lang/Nim/doc/lib.rst

   ``asyncdispatch``.

 * `distros <distros.html>`_
   This module implements the basics for OS distribution ("distro") detection and the OS's native package manager.
   Its primary purpose is to produce output for Nimble packages, but it also contains the widely used **Distribution** enum that is useful for writing platform specific code.

+* `volatile <volatile.html>`_
+  This module contains code for generating volatile loads and stores, which are useful in embedded and systems programming.

 Math libraries